 The Kettenkrad was typical of vehicles designed and manufactured for the German Wehrmacht during WWII-innovative, well made, and generally superior to equipment used by their enemies.
 Designated “SdKfz 2” by the German army, the Kettenkrad was an ingenious half motorcycle, half Read More

 At first glance I’d have to say very well sold indeed, but what price can you put on fun?
 Maybe it’s a bargain

 This month’s “American Profile” is going to take a tiptoe amongst the automotive daisies, the puff and fluff of the market.

 Along with the heavy hitters at RM’s February 15-17 Fort Lauderdale, Florida, auction-like the 1958 Mercedes-Benz 300SL for $495,000, the 1938 Brunn-bodied Packard for $187,000, and Read More

 Citroën wouldn’t sell Chapron any separate chassis, so he was reduced to buying complete cars and dismantling them

 The Citroёn DS19 was launched on an unsuspecting world in 1955 and continued to be France’s car of choice well into the 1970s.

 There were many interpretations of the theme, but one of the most appealing came from the workshops of established coachbuilder Henri Chapron, the “La Croisette Cabriolet.”

-At Read More
+At first Read More

 I suspect this car falls into the same class of collectible as hearses-you can’t get away from the Dark Side